 Welcome to a new season at Chipping Norton Rugby Union Football Club which starts on Sunday 2nd September 2018.
-We are accredited with the RFU and have signed up to England Rugby’s Old Mutual Wealth Kids first rugby which puts children at the heart of the sport and encourage fun, confidence and champions rugby’s core values of:-
+We are accredited with the RFU and have signed up to England Rugby’s Quilter Kids rugby which puts children at the heart of the sport and encourage fun, confidence and champions rugby’s core values of:-

 Teamwork, Respect, Enjoyment, Discipline and Sportsmanship For more info. visit:-

 For those of you not familiar with the club as yet, Chipping Norton RUFC was formed in 1978 and has grown to over 400 members, attracting players from the town and all the local villages and beyond.
 We pride ourselves on being an all inclusive club.
 There is a position for every size, shape and ability in rugby and we welcome all-comers.
 Social members too, our clubhouse has great facilities, its warm, welcoming and has free Wi-fi and great coffee.

 The Youth section is growing from strength to strength.
 They have in their own right been an amazing success story.
 We have over 300 children aged from 6-18 and from many different schools and backgrounds turning up each week to take part in this glorious game of rugby.

 Senior Coach (Mark Clarke) is building on a successful season last year.
 He will bring quality coaching and a new Colts (Development) team that will help bridge the gap between Juniors and Seniors with the support of the current 1st team players to assist coaching the U15 and a joint U17/18 team.

 Rugby is just one aspect of Chipping Norton Rugby Club, the facilities are there for you to use and enjoy and we encourage you to consider joining our growing membership base.
 Apart from the opportunity to apply for international rugby tickets there are many social events throughout the year to enjoy and a membership to suit everyone’s needs.